 2. Compensate CO2 emissions

 When booking a flight ticket, check if the airline offers a CO2 emission compensation programme.
-You may opt to make a contribution to the programme.
-Find out what the airline does to compensate emissions from their flights.
+Find out what the airline does to compensate emissions from their flights before choosing to contribute.

 In your hotel, re-use the towels by hanging them up after use.
 Let housekeeping know that you would like to re-use the towels.